 Hey everyone, Happy Chanukah!
 I love this time of year.
 I get to dress up in my Hanukkah Harry (remember the SNL character?) suit and hand out Chanukah gifts.
 It’s awesome.

 Today I want to share my reason why with you.
 There’s a lot of talk in the entrepreneurial world about ‘reason why.’
 People ask me sometimes, “Tim, what made you want to be a penny stock trader?
 What made you want to teach?
-What’s the ?
+What’s the Trading Challenge?
 What about your charity work?”

 Actually, I wish more people asked about the charity work.
 Most people want to see the Lambo and wads of cash on .
 To be honest, there comes a point where more ‘stuff’ is just boring.
 Yeah, it’s fun.
 Especially when you first get it and you’ve never had it.
 But it doesn’t make you happy.
 Material stuff doesn’t give your life meaning.